chromaui/chromatic-docs/test.md

 We have a 25 million pixel size limit for image snapshots.
 This ensures fast and reliable performance for every build.

 If your stories are larger than this, perhaps something has gone wrong?
-Let us know if you need this limit increased via our <a class="intercom-concierge-bot">in-app chat</a> or [email](mailto:support@chromatic.com).
+Let us know if you need this limit increased via our in-app chat or [email](mailto:support@chromatic.com).

 </details>